 The agricultural value assessment for property taxes is one of the most important and visible benefits to farmers for having property in an Agricultural District.
 It provides farmland owners with the opportunity to receive real property assessments based on the value of their land for agricultural production rather than on its development value.
 In the event that land in an Agricultural District that is receiving an agricultural value assessment is converted to a non-agricultural use, the landowner must make a penalty payment equal to five times the taxes saved in the last year in which the land benefited from an agricultural assessment.
 In addition, the landowner is required to pay an interest payment of six percent per year compounded annually for each year in which an agricultural assessment was granted, not to exceed five years.

 The limitation on government funded acquisition or construction projects is another very important provision of the Agricultural Districts Law.
 The Law mandates state agencies, local governments, and public benefit corporations to avoid or minimize adverse impacts to farm operations for projects occurring wholly or partially within the boundaries of State certified Agricultural Districts.
 In these instances, a Notice of Intent to undertake an action in an Agricultural District must be filed with the NYS Department of Agriculture and Markets by the project sponsors.
 The notice must contain information outlining a detailed description of the project, its impact on agriculture, and mitigation measures where adverse impacts on agriculture are identified.
 Government funded projects cannot proceed until the review process is complete and the Notice of Intent is approved by the State.

-For more information on the benefits and protections that New York State Agricultural Districts provide, please download New York's Agricultural Districts Brochure.
+Read more information on the benefits and protections that New York State Agricultural Districts provide on the NY's Agriculture & Markets website.

 Ag District Map